 The chime of the café door rang.
-The women saw Clara Upancoming enter wearing an elegant and very expensive ensemble.
+The women saw Clara Upancoming enter wearing an elegant outfit.

 “Oh my.
 Look at her transformation,” said Fallow in amazement.
 “She looks very well rested indeed and her clothes look very expensive.
 And look Aye she has that purse you had your eye on last week.”

-Aye haughtily tilted her head so high that her nostrils faced the ceiling when she saw Clara walking to their table.
+Aye haughtily tilted her head so high that her nostrils faced the ceiling.

-“Hello ladies.
-I’m so glad to see you because I am looking for volunteers at the soup kitchen on Homeless Road.
+Clara walked to their table and said, “Hello ladies.
+I am looking for volunteers at the soup kitchen on Homeless Road.
 What are you doing a week from today?”

 Before Fallow could respond Aye said, “We are busy doing absolutely nothing.
 So, we will not be there.”

 Disappointed but not surprised at Aye’s reaction Clara merely nodded her head.
 “That’s a shame.
 We could really use your help.
-Well if something changes you let me know.
+If something changes you let me know.
 Now if you’ll excuse me ladies.”

-Aye eyed with resentment the purse hanging on Clara’s arm for in Aye’s mind someone like Clara did not deserve to have something so smart, beautiful and elegant.
+Aye eyed with resentment the purse hanging on Clara’s arm as the woman walked away for someone like her did not deserve to have something so smart, beautiful and elegant.

-“I think it would be an enlightening experience to go to Homeless Road.
+“I think it would be interesting to go to Homeless Road.
 I’ve never been there and it might be fun to serve others,” Fallow said in a stern whisper.